pizofreude/insightflow-retail-economic-pipeline/README.md

     ### **Dataset description**

     Performance of the wholesale & retail trade subsectors by MSIC group (3 digit), covering sales value and volume.
 The table provides a preview of the full dataset using the latest month of data only.
+The column name group is renamed to group_code in our ingestion script.

     ### **Variable definitions**